ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 <li>Are referenced by `<org-name>/<module-name>` where `<org-name>` is a namespace from within a repository.</li>
 </ol>

 Module names can contain alphanumeric characters including dots `.`.
-Dots in a module name have no meaning other than the last segment after the final dot being used as a default alias within your source code.
+Dots in a module name has no meaning other than the last segment after the final dot being used as a default alias within your source code.

 ### Importing Modules